Appalachian Trail/Blue Trail (Clear Lake) Loop from Route 301

 Leaving Clear Lake Scout Reservation and reentering Fahnestock State Park, the Green Trail descends steadily on a woods road bordered in places by old stone walls.
 The Green Trail turns right at the base of the descent and soon ends at a junction with the blue-blazed Three Lakes Trail.
 Continue ahead on the road, now following blue blazes, with a large wetland to the left.

 Towards the end of the wetland, the trail bears right, climbs a little, and passes several openings of the Philips Mine.
 First worked in the late 1700s, this was one of the earliest iron mines in the area.
 Soon, the sounds of traffic on Route 301 may be heard.
-The Three Lakes Trail crosses the old Philipstown Turnpike, and it ends opposite the parking area where the hike began.
+As it approaches the highway, the Three Lakes Trail bears right and briefly parallels the road.
+It then turns left, crosses the old Philipstown Turnpike (now overgrown and wet), and ends opposite the parking area where the hike began.